mohitpai/journey-optimizer.en/help/using/in-app/create-in-app-journey.md

 ---
 title: Create an In-app notification in a Journey
-description: Learn how to create an In-app message in Journey Optimizer
+description: Learn how to add an In-app message in a journey
 feature: Overview
 topic: Content Management
 role: User
 level: Beginner
 keywords: in-app, message, creation, start
-hide: yes
-hidefromtoc: yes
 exl-id: b774e34f-8225-41a0-a2ec-b91d3a86cf2b
 badge: label="Beta" type="Informative"
 ---

 # Create an In-app message in a Journey {#create-in-app-journey}

+To add an In-app message in a journey, follow these steps:

 1. Open your journey, then drag and drop an **[!UICONTROL In-app]** activity from the **[!UICONTROL Actions]** section of the palette.